cmhospital1949/naver-3b/project_plan.md

 - Wrote README with usage instructions.

 ## 3. Maintenance
-- Consolidated documentation into this file and removed `project_file.md`.
+- Consolidated notes from `project_file.md` into this file.
+- Removed `project_file.md` from the repository.